Khela, Punjab: Demography

-Most of the people are from Schedule Caste which constitutes 47.73% of total population in Khela.
+Most of the people are from Jat Caste which constitutes 47.73% of total population in Khela.
 The town does not have any Schedule Tribe population so far.

 As per census 2011, 200 people were engaged in work activities out of the total population of Khela which includes 188 males and 12 females.
 According to census survey report 2011, 70% workers describe their work as main work and 30% workers are involved in marginal activity providing livelihood for less than 6 months.

 Transport

-Partabpura railway station is the nearest train station however, Phillaur Junction train station is 12.4 km away from the village.
+Partabpura railway station is the nearest train station; however, Phillaur Junction train station is 12.4 km away from the village.
 The village is 43.3 km away from domestic airport in Ludhiana and the nearest international airport is located in Chandigarh also Sri Guru Ram Dass Jee International Airport is the second nearest airport which is 140 km away in Amritsar.